<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 Do I Need an ERP System?

-ERP systems are widely used among manufacturing, distribution, construction, healthcare and retail businesses.
-Some examples of companies that use ERP systems include Amazon, Apple, Walmart, Starbucks and Toyota, but you don’t have to be in these industries or a multi-million dollar company to employ an ERP system.
+ERP systems are widely used among manufacturing, distribution, construction, research management, and retail businesses.
+Examples of companies that use ERP systems include Amazon, Apple, Walmart, Starbucks, and Toyota, but you don’t have to be in these industries or a multi-million dollar company to employ an ERP system.
+Mid-market solutions, such as SAP Cloud ERP, help companies in the $100 million to the $1 billion revenue mark.

-Any business that wants to improve their day-to-day operations, have better control over their data, or scale their company needs an ERP system to achieve their goals.
-The cost of implementing an ERP system can range significantly, but most vendors have cost-effective options designed for small and medium enterprises.
+Any business that wants to improve its day-to-day operations, have better control over data, or scale its company needs an ERP system to achieve its goals.
+The cost of implementing an ERP system can range significantly, but most vendors have cost-effective options designed for growth-focused enterprises.
 Plus, what you gain from boosting workflow efficiency far outweighs the investment.

 Examples of ERP Systems